William Harpur: Career

 The name Harper (or Harpur) is mentioned around 1500 in connection with families from Bedford and Biddenham.
 Little is known about the life of William.
 He attended Bedford School whilst it was still administered by the Augustinian Canons of Newnham Priory.
 It is not certain whether he was a tailor.
 He was certainly a shrewd businessman.
 He went to London and was admitted to the guild of Merchant Taylors in 1533.
 There he would have come into contact with the leading citizens of the day.
-We know that in 1553 he was elected alderman for the ward of Bridge Without and, three years later, he was elected alderman of the more prestigious ward of Dowgate in preference to three other candidates, one of whom was Thomas Gresham.
+In 1553 he was elected alderman for the ward of Bridge Without and, three years later, he was elected alderman of the more prestigious ward of Dowgate in preference to three other candidates, one of whom was Thomas Gresham.
 It had become the custom, after the dissolution of the monasteries, to appoint aldermen as governors to the royal hospitals.
 Harpur was treasurer of St Bartholomew's Hospital.
 He served as Sheriff of the City of London from 1556 to 1557, and became Lord Mayor of London in 1561.
 In 1562 he was knighted by Queen Elizabeth I.

 It was at this time that he arranged Bedford's endowment.
 On 30 September 1562 he bought 13 acres of land and 3 roods of meadow for £180 13s at Holborn, which was just a little way outside the expanding city of London, and this was therefore a good investment.
 On 22 April 1566 he and Dame Alice conveyed the purchase to the Bedford corporation.